Indigenous mothers living in remote areas had lower rates of antenatal care in the first trimester than those living outside remote areas

 Primary health care organisations

-The national Key Performance Indicators data collection includes items on antenatal care provided by Indigenous-specific primary health care organisations.
+The Aboriginal and Torres Strait Islander National Key Performance Indicators (nKPIs) data collection includes an item on antenatal care (PI13) provided by Indigenous-specific primary health care organisations.
 In December 2018, of the 6,606 Indigenous mothers who were regular clients of these organisations, 42% attended their first antenatal visit in the first trimester (note these data report <13 weeks rather than <14 weeks).
-The attendance rates varied with remoteness and were highest in Remote areas (48%) and lowest in Major cities (Table D3.01.22, Figure 3.01.7).
+The attendance rates varied with remoteness and were highest in Remote areas (48%) and lowest in Major cities (32%) (Table D3.01.22, Figure 3.01.6).

-Figure 3.01.7: Duration of pregnancy at first antenatal visit, Indigenous regular female clients of Indigenous primary healthcare organisations, by remoteness, December 2018
+Figure 3.01.6: Indigenous regular female clients of Indigenous primary health care organisations, by duration of pregnancy at first antenatal visit and remoteness, December 2018

 What do research and evaluations tell us?

-In 2013, a multi-agency partnership between two Aboriginal Community Controlled Health Services (ACCHSs) and a Brisbane tertiary maternity hospital co-designed the Birthing in Our Community service, which aimed to reduce pre-term birth (Kildea et al. 2019).
-An analysis of pre-term birth outcomes for women who gave birth to an Indigenous baby at this hospital during 2013–2017 found that women who received the Birthing in Our Community service were less likely than women receiving standard care to give birth to a pre-term infant.
-The results suggest that reducing pre-term birth is possible when Indigenous Australian women are targeted early in their pregnancies for antenatal care, through:
+In 2013, a multi-agency partnership between two Aboriginal Community Controlled Health Services (ACCHSs) and a Brisbane tertiary maternity hospital co-designed the Birthing in Our Community service (BiOC), which aimed to improve health outcomes and reduce pre-term birth (Kildea et al. 2021).
+An analysis of the clinical effectiveness of the BiOC service for women who gave birth to an Indigenous baby at this hospital during January 2013–June 2019 found that women who received the BiOC service were less likely than women receiving standard care to give birth to a pre-term infant.
+These women were also more likely to attend 5 or more antenatal visits and to exclusively breastfeed on discharge from hospital.
+The results suggest that improving health outcomes of mothers and babies and reducing pre-term birth is possible when Indigenous Australian women are targeted early in their pregnancies for antenatal care, through:

 - providing culturally safe continuity of care